CrazyRedMachine/UltimatePopnController/ezusb/readme.md

 ## How to retrieve devicepath

-The dll will attempt to open the default paths from the Due and Leonardo versions of this firmware, in case it doesn't work you can put a `devicepath.dat` file in the same folder as the dll.
+The dll will attempt to open the device automatically based on the custom VID/PID.
+In case it doesn't work you can put a `devicepath.dat` file in the same folder as the dll.

-See instructions from ModeSwitch to know more about the path format and how to find the one corresponding to your device.